LGBTQ culture in Hong Kong: Television and films

-A notable television series with LGBT characters, Margaret & David - Green Bean, is released in 2016 and produced by Hong Kong Television Entertainment Company Limited and prodcased on ViuTV.
-It features a suspectedly bisexual character who is in love with his friend and business partner, but there had not been any explicitly queer plot lines in the series.
+A notable television series with LGBT characters, Margaret & David - Green Bean, was released in 2016 and produced by Hong Kong Television Entertainment Company Limited and broadcast on ViuTV.
+It features a character suspected to be bisexual who is in love with his friend and business partner, but there had not been any explicitly queer plot lines in the series.

-Society also sparked debate regarding homosexual content in children's film with the release of 'Beauty and the Beast'.
-The film includes a scene which two male characters, LeFou and Stanley, dance together in the final ball before it ends.
-As the director openly address the gay tribute in the film, the debate of appropriacy of homosexual content in children's film sparked off in places including Russia, Malaysia and of course Hong Kong.
-The president of International Christian Quality Music Secondary and Primary School Chan Wing Sun suggested parents to not bring children into cinema for the film due to its gay reference.
-In response to the controversy, the director of True Light Organization Choi Chi Sum shows support to the film by suggesting parents to bring their children into the theatre and discuss with children on controversial points.
+Society also sparked debate regarding homosexual content in children's films with the release of 'Beauty and the Beast'.
+The film includes a scene in which two male characters, LeFou and Stanley, dance together at the final ball before it ends.
+As the director openly addresses the gay tribute in the film, the debate of appropriacy of homosexual content in children's film sparked off in places including Russia, Malaysia and of course Hong Kong.
+The president of International Christian Quality Music Secondary and Primary School Chan Wing Sun suggested parents not bring children into cinema for the film due to its gay reference.
+In response to the controversy, the director of True Light Organization Choi Chi Sum shows support for the film by suggesting parents to bring their children into the theatre and discuss with children on controversial points.

-In 2021, Ossan's Love was adapted and the adaption was aired on ViuTV, becoming the first ever Hong Kong boy's love television series.
+In 2021, Ossan's Love was adapted, and the adaption was aired on ViuTV, becoming the first ever Hong Kong boy's love television series.
 The television series starred Kenny Wong, Anson Lo and Edan Lui.